arjunaoverdrive/tarantula-search-bot/Readme.md

 2. On the MySQL Server side, create a schema and a user with administrative access level to this schema.
 Copy the DDL from the Script.sql and execute to create tables.
 3. Locate the application.yml file in the project folder, open it in a text editor, and specify the database connection credentials as the value of the spring.datasource.url configuration parameter.
 It already contains a default value, so you might want to simply modify it.
 Specify the db user, and the password as well.
 Add a few sites you want to index as the values of the sites parameters.
-You need to specify both the file name and the url.
+You need to specify both the site name and the url.
 The port, the application will listen to is also configured here.
 4. Open the src/resources/static/templates/index.html file, locate line 34, and specify your server address like this:<protocol>://<server-address>:<port>/admin
 5. Run mvn clean package.
 This will create a jar file in the target/ folder